 And it also means that each new lead costs less than it would with an outside sales team.
 Think about all the potential transport costs that you can save!
 In fact, research shows that the average outside sales call costs $308, while an inside sales call costs $50.

-Research by Harvard Business Review also showed that inside sales reduced the cost of sales by 40 to 90% as compared to outside sales.
+Research by Harvard Business Review also showed that inside sales reduced sales costs by 40 to 90%.

 Travelling to a lead’s location to solve or answer their queries in-person takes up a lot of time.
 Long response times could lead to angry customers, causing you to lose valuable sales opportunities.
 You know how it is. 🤭

 And, responding to your leads within the first-minute increases lead conversions by 391%.

 Inside sales reps spend 35% of their week selling.
 Meanwhile, outside sales reps only spend 22% of their time selling.

 That’s because inside sales teams don’t need to spend their time traveling back and forth to meet leads and prospects.
 Inside sales is an accelerated process in which your sales teams can save a lot of time on unproductive activities.